polyfony-inc/polyfony/README.md

 ```

-## Quick tour
+## No learning curve

-You can read this quick tour, or just browse the `Private/Bundles/Demo/` code.
+This *readme.md* file should be enough to get you started, however, you can also browse the `Private/Bundles/Demo/` bundle.

-The code bellow assumes that your are using the `Polyfony` namespace before each call.
+*The code bellow assumes you are prefixing the `Polyfony` namespace before each call.*

 ### [Request](https://github.com/polyfony-inc/polyfony/wiki/Reference#class-polyfonyrequest)